 A DUI is considered a third offense in Tennessee if the driver has two prior DUI convictions within the past ten years.
 However, in deciding how to sentence a third offender, the judge can take into consideration any DUI convictions up to 20 years back.
-Other factors such as injuries and deaths can change enhance the penalties, but ultimately, it’s up to the judge to decide the penalties within the following ranges.
+Other factors such as injuries and deaths can enhance the penalties, but ultimately, it's up to the judge to decide the penalties within the ranges set by law.

 Jail time.
-A third-offense DUI requires a minimum of 120 days in jail, with a possible maximum of 11 months, 29 days.
+A third-offense DUI generally carries a minimum of 120 days in jail, with a possible maximum of 11 months, 29 days.
 And if the driver had a passenger under the age of 18 at the time of the offense, the judge must add 30 days to the mandatory jail (150 days in total).
-After the minimum is served, it may be possible for the convicted person to earn jail time credit for doing highway cleanup service.
+After the minimum is served, it may be possible for the convicted person to earn jail-time credit for doing highway cleanup service.

-A judge can allow an offender to serve jail time on work-release.
-By doing work-release, the offender can maintain employment if he or she returns to jail each night.
+A judge can also allow an offender to serve jail time on work release.
+By doing work release, the offender can maintain employment if he or she returns to jail each night.

 Probation.
 Once the offender serves the minimum jail time, the judge can suspend the remaining jail term and place the offender on probation.
 As part of probation, the offender will normally need to complete a substance abuse assessment and treatment program.
 The offender might also be required to use an alcohol-monitoring ankle bracelet for a period of time.